FerallOut/2020.03_GenomeAnalysisCourse/notebooks/2020_04_17_Canu_Spades_assembly.md

     <output_dir>/contigs.paths contains paths in the assembly graph corresponding to contigs.fasta (see details below)
     <output_dir>/scaffolds.paths contains paths in the assembly graph corresponding to scaffolds.fasta (see details below)

+A scaffold is a construct of multiple contigs bridged by poly N characters.
+For downstream analysis, use 'scaffolds.fasta'